mesosphere/dcos-commons/docs/pages/dev-guide/developer-guide.md

 ### Example

 In general, a step encapsulates an instance of a pod and the tasks to be launched in that pod.
-We ecommend using the DefaultStepFactory to generate steps.
+We recommend using the DefaultStepFactory to generate steps.
 The DefaultStepFactory consults the ConfigStore and StateStore and creates a step with the appropriate initial status.
 For example, if a pod instance has never been launched before, the step will start in a pending state.
 However, if a pod instance is already running and its goal state is RUNNING, its initial status will be COMPLETE.

 You could generate three steps in the following way: